 How To Transmit Wireless Video

-It is really a simple solution.
-Today we have the technology on how to transmit wireless video if we have a HDMI wireless transmitter and receiver system.
+It is indeed a simple solution.
+Today we have the technology on how to transmit wireless video if we have an HDMI wireless transmitter and receiver system.
 I didn’t know such a thing existed.
 I imagine that some of you didn’t either.

 At less than $100.00 cost the benefits of doing it this way outweighed the cost immensely.
 We didn’t have to